Skip to Content

 Creating a Journal Entry

-Navigate to Accounting > Manual Journal and click New.
+Navigate to Financials > Manual Journal and click New.

 General Details